cftc01/Cascade-Mobile-Tech-Assessment/README.md

 # Technical Assessment
-NOTE: All work for this position is done using Swift and various iOS libraries and frameworks.
+NOTE: All work for this position is done using native languages and frameworks.

+Android uses Kotlin and various native Android libraries and frameworks. iOS uses Swift and various native iOS libraries and frameworks.

 ## Overview
 This exercise is intended to take no longer than 4 hours.
 Please limit the detail of your solution with that time in mind.
 Please include a README with your submission detailing your solution.